Sun, Apr

 Free

-Yes, you read the title right.
-The Kanamara Festival (aka the Penis Festival) at Kanayama Shrine in Kawasaki features phallic images in everything from the decorations to snacks (as well as your regular festival food).
+You read the title right.
+The Kanamara Matsuri (aka the Penis Festival) at Kanayama Shrine features phallic imagery in everything from the decorations to the snacks, but the main show is a parade of numerous giant phalli, including a big pink one.

-If you’re interested in other fertility festivals in Japan (thats right, there’s more than one), then get stuck into this list of “penis festivals” from around the country.
+If you’re interested in other fertility festivals in Japan (yes, there’s more than one), then get stuck into this list of “penis festivals” from around the country.

 • The shaving of daikon radish into phallic shapes will begin from 2 p.m. until 3:30 p.m.